rdeneau/book-typescript-object-creation/doc/object-literal-basics.md

 # Object Literal Basics

 Object literal is the simplest way of creating an object.
 Still, it's already sufficiently rich for object-oriented programming.
-Let's explore some of its basics:
+Let's explore some of its basics.

+**Contents:**

 <!-- TOC depthFrom:2 depthTo:2 -->